IgniteUI/indigo-design-docfx/en/components/input.md

 <img class="responsive-img" src="../images/input_error.png" srcset="../images/input_error@2x.png 2x" />
 `error`

-In Sketch, the states and validation states are achieved with `Symbol Overrides`, while in Figma you can switch between them using the "State" property in the properties panel on the right.
-In Adobe XD we are using the `Component States` paradigm to let you easily switch between them.
+In Figma you can switch between the states and the validation states using the "State" property in the properties panel on the right.

 ## Layout

 The Input has rich support for Prefix and Suffix through a combination of text and icons that can, in certain cases, reduce the input effort for the user: e.g. an @email.com Suffix means both fewer keystrokes and more clarity of expected content.
 In Figma, removing the Prefix or Suffix can be achieved in the properties panel by switching them on or off.
-In Sketch, to remove the Prefix or Suffix simply set their override to ~No Symbol, and the smart layout rules will adjust the input accordingly.
-In Adobe XD, the same can be achieved by deleting the unnecessary Prefix or Suffix layer and the Stack will take care to adjust the layout accordingly.

 <img class="responsive-img" src="../images/input_prefix.png" srcset="../images/input_prefix@2x.png 2x" />
 <img class="responsive-img" src="../images/input_suffix.png" srcset="../images/input_suffix@2x.png 2x" />

 ## Content Type

-Each Input component includes a `Content Type` layer that specifies the type of information being inserted, such as text, email, password, phone number, or date.
+Each Input component includes a `Content Type` layer that specifies the type of information being inserted, such as text, email, password, phone number, number or date.
 After entering data into the input field, it's important to set the `Content Type` accordingly to ensure that your design is correctly parsed into App Builder.

 ## Styling